Evan Bush: Major League Soccer

 Bush signed a contract with the Montreal Impact to remain with the club for their inaugural season in Major League Soccer on October 21, 2011.
+The following two seasons, he appeared in two league games, appearing mainly in the Canadian Championship and CONCACAF Champions League games.
+On August 7, 2013 in a CONCACAF Champions League game, he saved a penalty attempt by Alan Gordon to keep a shutout and help earn a 1-0 win against the San Jose Earthquakes.
 On November 21, 2014, Bush was signed to a new contract by the Impact.

-Bush won the Golden Glove Award as the best goalkeeper of the 2014–15 CONCACAF Champions League.
-On April 22, 2015, in the first leg of the Champions League final at Club América, Bush was given a controversial yellow card after allowing a goal for kicking the ball at Paul Aguilar, an America player.
+The 2015 season was a breakthrough for Bush, as he became Montreal's number one goalkeeper, helping guide his club to the final of the Champions League.
+In the first leg of the Champions League final at Club América, Bush was given a controversial yellow card after allowing a goal for kicking the ball at Paul Aguilar, an América player.
 However, replays show that Aguilar jumped in front of the ball as Bush was kicking it away.
 Aguilar then punched Bush in the face, which went unnoticed by the referee.
 This yellow card suspended him for the second leg in Montreal.
 Bush showed his frustration for the call after the match, saying "After every goal I give up, I kick the ball towards midfield.
 Every single goal.
 The fact is that I had the ball in my hands, I kicked it towards midfield and he comes and blocks the ball.
 Then he hits me in the face."
 As a result, Bush missed the second leg of the final, which Montreal lost 4–2 and 5–3 on aggregate.
+Bush won the Golden Glove Award as the best goalkeeper of the 2014–15 CONCACAF Champions League.

-On September 28, 2020, Montreal traded Bush to Canadian rival Vancouver Whitecaps FC, in exchange for Vancouver's third-round pick in the 2021 MLS SuperDraft.
+On September 28, 2020, after appearing in zero games for Montreal, the club traded Bush to Canadian rival Vancouver Whitecaps FC, in exchange for Vancouver's third-round pick in the 2021 MLS SuperDraft.

 Bush was traded to Columbus Crew on December 14, 2020, in exchange for $125,000 of General Allocation Money.
 During the 2021 season, Bush made five total appearances for the Crew, including the 2–0 shutout of Cruz Azul in the Campeones Cup.
 On January 10, 2022, Bush re-signed with the Columbus Crew for the 2022 season, with an option for the 2023 season.
+At the end of the 2023 season, Bush re-signed with Columbus on a one year deal.
+During the 2024 season, Bush broke his arm in a collision in a match against Real Salt Lake, and suffered a further setback when he broke the same arm while training in preparation for his return.